Soil salinity control: Soil salinity models

 The majority of the computer models available for water and solute transport in the soil (e.g. SWAP, DrainMod-S, UnSatChem, and Hydrus) are based on Richard's differential equation for the movement of water in unsaturated soil in combination with Fick's differential convection–diffusion equation for advection and dispersion of salts.

-The models require input of soil characteristics like the relations between variable unsaturated soil moisture content, water tension, water retention curve, unsaturated hydraulic conductivity, dispersivity and diffusivity.
-These relations vary to a great extent from place to place and from time to time and are not easy to measure.
-Further, the models are difficult to calibrate under farmer's field conditions because the soil salinity here is spatially very variable.
-The models use short time steps and need at least a daily, if not an hourly, data base of hydrological phenomena.
-Altogether this makes model application to a fairly large project the job of a team of specialists with ample facilities.
+The models require the input of soil characteristics like the relations between variable unsaturated soil moisture content, water tension, water retention curve, unsaturated hydraulic conductivity, dispersity, and diffusivity.
+These relations vary greatly from place to place and time to time and are not easy to measure.
+Further, the models are complicated to calibrate under farmer's field conditions because the soil salinity here is spatially very variable.
+The models use short time steps and need at least a daily, if not hourly, database of hydrological phenomena.
+Altogether, this makes model application to a fairly large project the job of a team of specialists with ample facilities.

 Simpler models, like SaltMod, based on monthly or seasonal water and soil balances and an empirical capillary rise function, are also available.
 They are useful for long-term salinity predictions in relation to irrigation and drainage practices.

-LeachMod, using the SaltMod principles, helps in analyzing leaching experiments in which the soil salinity was monitored in various root zone layers while the model will optimize the value of the leaching efficiency of each layer so that a fit is obtained of observed with simulated soil salinity values.
+LeachMod, Using the SaltMod principles helps in analyzing leaching experiments in which the soil salinity was monitored in various root zone layers while the model will optimize the value of the leaching efficiency of each layer so that a fit is obtained of observed with simulated soil salinity values.

 Spatial variations owing to variations in topography can be simulated and predicted using salinity cum groundwater models, like SahysMod.